This page is for Stockler's building a ticketing database, it explains the mandatory fields and gives good practices on other fields.

 Type: Select

-Display: Should always be the first (1) field under the title and always shown.
+Display: Should always be the first (1) field in the heading section

 When creating a ticket: The Severity must be set.
 Please refer to Ticket Severity for which severity to select.